-It’s no secret that I love bold, flavourful food.
-These North African Chermoula meatballs are redolent of this type of cooking – exotically spiced and robust in character.
+It’s no secret, I love bold flavourful food.
+These North African Chermoula meatballs are redolent of this type of cooking – exotically spiced and gutsy in character.
 The flavourings typify the earthy spices of North Africa with a playful pairing of savoury and sweet.
-Think apricots, peaches and sweet currants.
+Think apricots, peaches, even currants.

-Chermoula is a North African spice consisting primarily of cumin, coriander, paprika, saffron and cayenne pepper.
-It’s warm rather than fiery hot and can be used quite liberally as a dry rub on meats and for braai (barbecue) kebabs.
-Locally, you can find Chermoula at Food markets or Woolworths in the spice and condiment section.
+Chermoula is a North African spice combination of cumin, coriander, paprika, saffron and cayenne pepper.
+It’s warm rather than fiery hot and can be used liberally on meats, chicken and fish.
+Locally, you can find Chermoula at Food markets or Woolworths in the spice section.

-Adding white breadcrumbs to the meatballs helps to keep them tender and light.
-If you’re Banting, replace the breadcrumbs with almond flour, omit the currants and serve with cauli-rice.
-A great tasting sauce is a key accompaniment to the success of any meatball recipe and this tomato sauce is that – intensely red and rich.
-The recipe is quite adaptable so if you prefer, swap the meatballs for fish fillets or chicken pieces, in which case, you’ll need to add the Chermoula spice to the sauce.
-I like to serve the meatballs with a herbed bulgur wheat, although fluffy mashed potatoes are very comforting.
+Adding breadcrumbs to the meatballs helps to keep them tender and light.
+You can however, replace the breadcrumbs with almond flour for a gluten-free option.
+A great tasting sauce is a key to the success of any meatball recipe.
+Here, the tomato sauce is deeply spiced without being overly hot.
+The recipe is adaptable too.
+If you prefer, swap the meat for fish fillets or chicken pieces, in which case, you’ll need to add the Chermoula spice to the sauce.
+I like to serve the meatballs with bulgur wheat.
+Fluffy mashed potatoes are also good.

 North African Chermoula meatballs